dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-This README explains the three different paramaterized faces for part2.
+This README explains the randomly paramaterized faces for part3.

-For the first face is of a cat.
-One slider changes the rotation of the face, while one slider changes if the eyes are open or not.
-This was the face that I figured out how to use the sliders.
+I chose my summer sprite to work on, as it was the most aesthetically pleasing for me, and means that I can add a lot of different parameters.

-The second face is me playing around with a glow effect.
-One slider changes the amount of glow around the face, another changes the amount of sparkles, another controls how big the sparkles are.
-There is also a slider for opening and closing the eyes.
+The number of leaves are randomised, along with the number of twigs growing out of it's head.
+The position of both the twigs and leaves are randomised also.
+I chose these parameters to change as they allowed for a wide range of variation.

-The third face is a summer spirit.
-There is a slider for whether or not the mouth is open, another for the whether or not the eyes are open, another for the position of the leaves surrounding the sprout and the twigs coming out from the top, and another for the amount of twigs.
-I plan on developing this one further.
+The mouth and eyes also open and close.